groonga/heroku-groonga-builder/README.md

 # heroku-groonga-builder

-This is a Heroku application that builds Groonga package for Heroku.
+This is a Heroku application that builds Groonga package for Heroku and builds libraries to make it easy to use Groonga.

 ## How to use?